On the asymptotic evolution of finite energy Airy wavefunctions

-that reduces to a pure Airy beam\cite{berry} when $a=0$.
+which reduces to a pure Airy beam \cite{berry} when $a=0$.
 For $a\ge 1$, the field at $\zeta=0$ and $\xi<0$ is negligible and the oscillations of the Airy function at negative values of the argument are effectively washed out from the initial condition, which becomes very close to a bell-shaped lobe with nearly constant phase.
-The rms width of the input beam achieves its minimum value at $a\simeq 0.63$ and then starts to grow with $a$.
-We will be primarily interested in the behavior of these solutions at the smaller values of $a$.
+The rms width of the input beam achieves its minimum value at $a\simeq 0.63$.
+We will be primarily interested in the behavior of these solutions at the smaller values of $a$ since the simultaneous localization increase in the direct and transform domains ceases to exist above a certain value of $a$, as discussed below.

 In order to obtain the beam asymptotics we start with the initial condition $u(\xi,0)=\Ai\left(\xi\right)\exp\left(a\xi\right)$.
 Its Fourier transform provides the angular spectrum

 So, the degree of localization of the solution increases with $a$ simultaneously in the spatial and spectral domains.
 For an arbitrary $\zeta$, the beam Fourier transform is obtained by a direct multiplication with the Fresnel diffraction operator $U(k_\xi,\zeta)=U(k_\xi,\zeta=0)\exp\left(-jk_\xi^2\zeta/2\right)$ which, upon inverse transforming, gives the beam evolution